finstack/slate/source/index.md

 }
 ```

-JSON schema of user information required to create a new user.
+User information required to create a new user.

 ### Fields